 For a brief derivation of the $\Smat$-matrix formalism we take as our starting point the Schr\"odinger equation in reciprocal space for the electron wave function with a relativistic velocity along the $z$-direction, for which the paraxial approximation is appropriate.
-On a discretized grid with periodic boundary conditions~\footnote{which is exact for a crystal and a good approximation for a non-periodic object if the field of view is sufficiently large in real space and with fine enough sampling}, this equation is given by~\cite{coene1990inelastic}
+On a discretized grid with periodic boundary conditions~\footnote{This is exact for a crystal and a good approximation for a non-periodic object if the field of view is sufficiently large in real space.}, this equation is given by~\citep{coene1990inelastic}

-Here the Fourier coefficients of the electron wave function are given by $\psi_\vc{g}$ for reciprocal space coordinate $\vc{g}$ with amplitude $g$, $\lambda$ is the electron wavelength, $\sigma$ is the interaction constant in 1/Vm~\footnote{The interaction constant is given by $\sigma= 2\pi m_e e \lambda/h^2$ where $m_e$, $e$ and $h$ are the mass of an electron, the charge of an electron and Planck's constant respectively.} and $V_{\vc{g}-\vc{h}}(z)$ are the 2D Fourier coefficients of the electrostatic potential at each depth z in the sample.
+Here the Fourier coefficients of the electron wave function are given by $\psi_\vc{g}$ for reciprocal space coordinate $\vc{g}$ with amplitude $g$, $\lambda$ is the electron wavelength, $\sigma$ is the interaction constant\footnote{The interaction constant is given by $\sigma= 2\pi m_e e \lambda/h^2$ where $m_e$, $e$ and $h$ are the mass of an electron, the charge of an electron and Planck's constant respectively.} in radians/V and $V_{\vc{g}-\vc{h}}(z)$ are the 2D Fourier coefficients of the projected electrostatic potential at each depth z in the sample.
 From Eq.~(\ref{eq:shrodinger}) we can construct a matrix first-order differential equation,

 where $\boldsymbol{\psi}$ is a column vector containing the Fourier coefficients of the electron wave function.
-We write the entries of the matrix $\Amat$, the structure matrix, for an entry corresponding to the Fourier coefficients $\vc{g}$ of the scattered electron wave and $\vc{h}$ of the incoming electron wave as,
+We write the entries of the matrix $\Amat$, the structure matrix, for an entry corresponding to the Fourier coefficient $\vc{g}$ of the scattered electron wave and Fourier coefficient $\vc{h}$ of the incoming electron wave function as,